 Production and trade

 Soya is one of the world's most traded commodities and is produced on around 9.5% of global arable land.
-In the last 40 years, demand and production of soya have increased fivefold.
+In the last 40 years, demand and production of soya have increased many times over.
 The main reasons for this development are the pent-up demand for animal proteins in Asia and the shift towards greater consumption of low-fat poultry meat in Western countries.

 According to FAOSTAT, 350 million tonnes of soybeans were produced on 133 million hectares of land worldwide in 2022.
-The USDA expects almost 400 million tonnes of soybeans produced in 2023.
-The USA, Brazil and Argentina are responsible for 80% of total production.
+According to the latest reports from the US Department of Agriculture, over 427 million tonnes of soybeans were produced worldwide on approximately 146.5 million hectares of land during the 2025/2026 season.
+The USA, Brazil and Argentina account for around 80% of total production.
 The largest producing countries are also the largest exporters of soya.
-The largest importing country is China.
-Until 1990, China imported almost no soya.
-Today, the country imports around three times the amount consumed in the EU (approx. 100 million tonnes).